Canadian province tries decriminalizing drugs to fight overdose crisis

-B.C. is at the epicenter of Canada's drug overdose and trafficking crisis that has killed more than 32,0000 nationally since 2016, when the province declared it a public health emergency.
+B.C. accounts for about a third of the 32,000 deaths due to overdose and trafficking nationally since 2016, according to official data.
+The province declared drug overdose a public health emergency that year.

 The problem worsened with the COVID-19 pandemic, which disrupted illicit drug supply chains as well support services, leaving people with more toxic drugs that they used alone.